memgraph/docs/mage/query-modules/cpp/neighbors.md

 #### Input:

-- `node: Node` ➡ node whose neighborhood is being analyzed
+- `node: Node` ➡ node whose neighborhood is being analyzed.
-- `rel_type: List[string]` ➡ list of relationship types to travel through; if empty, it is possible to travel through all types of relationships
+- `rel_type: List[string]` ➡ list of relationship types to travel through; if empty, it is possible to travel through all types of relationships.
-- `distance: int` ➡ maximum number of hops between nodes
+- `distance: int` ➡ maximum number of hops between nodes.

 :::info